dynatraceizac/workshop/lab4/README.md

 1. From here click on the "Analyze failure rate degradation", then we will see the error details.

    <img src="images/error-details.png" >

+1. finally run one more build with the order service version "1"

 # Lab 4 Checklist